HL7/davinci-ecdx/input/pagecontent/specification.md

 ##### When the Task cannot be completed

 If the EHR was not successful in completing the request for data, the Task's state transitions to "failed".
 It is a terminal state and no further activity on the request will occur.
 This can happen when the requested data is not available, because the EHR cannot complete the task.
 The `Task.status` is updated to 'failed', and the reason  stated in `Task.statusReason` (for example, "no matching results").
-The `Task.output` is abs vc nent since the requesting data is not available.
+The `Task.output` is absent since the requesting data is not available.
 The Payer's business rules will determine their response to a failed request.
 An example transaction where there is no matching data is given in [scenario 3](#scenario-3) below.
 </div>

 <div markdown="1" class="new-content">